 - Chaotic: An activity is chaotic when both the problem and the solution are unknown.
-An example of this is when an large webfarm goes down, or in case of a natural disaster.
+This is a temporary state.
+Over time, constraints and structure will emerge naturally (even if you don't impose theme).
+An example of this is when a large web farm goes down, or in case of a natural disaster.
 There is little time to think, so focus on finding something that works instead of finding the best solution.
 The best approach is to apply a 'triage': quickly prioritize and solve a part of the problem (act), analyze the situation (analyze) and move on to the next prioritized issue (respond).
-The style of management that works best for this type of activity is to take immediate action, provide clear and direct communication and restore order to decrease complexity back to the 'Complex' domain;
+The style of management that works best for this type of activity is to take immediate action, provide clear and direct communication and restore order to decrease complexity back to the 'Complex' domain. ;

 Knowledge, boundaries, and where Scrum fits in

 A key factor in the Cynefin Framework is knowledge.
 Our understanding of the situation helps to make both the problem and the solution more obvious.
 Using the recommended approach for each domain (probe-sense-respond, etc) we essentially help ourselves to better understand the problem.
 This helps us to transition to a 'lower' domain of complexity.